kyutc/apachepatchy/README.md

 ## setup.sh

 This file is intended to be executed as root on the guest VM.
 Do not run it on your host OS; it will do bad things.
+You can (and perhaps should) run this file line by line since it does no error checking.

 This script will:
 * Install sudo, build-essential, and the build dependencies for apache2
 * Install NGINX, MariaDB, and php-fpm
-* Add a default 404 page and abronsius.cpsc4270.local to NGINX
+* Add a default 404 page, abronsius.cpsc4270.local, and alfred.cpsc4270.local to NGINX
 * Create the user `abronsius` (if not existing) and add it to the sudoers list
 * Download, build, and install apache2 2.4.49 at `/home/abronsius/apache2`
 * Configure apache2 to serve files and enable cgi-bin
 * ... more coming later

 TODO:
-* Configure php-fpm
+* Automate database account creation and permissions
-* Configure a website2.cpsc4270.local running some PHP software (find a good name for this)
+* Get XenForo installation and configuration automated
 * And more!

 # VM OS